SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_bt_ble/wlan_throughput_bt_spp_ble_dual_role/readme.md

     - User can find the Radio Board version as given below

 ![EFR Radio Boards](resources/readme/image1_b.png)

+ - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/wlan/station_ping/projects/station_ping-brd2204a-gg11.slsproj`

   - Open project in Simplicity Studio
   - Right click on the project and choose 'Properties'